Primitivo Mijares: Career

 Mijares became an editor for the Baguio Midland Courier in 1950 and the Manila Chronicle in 1951.
 He and Marcos formed a close relationship after Mijares covered Marcos in the Manila Chronicle.
 He would write articles aimed at convincing Filipino citizens that martial law was needed, notably a press release for Juan Ponce Enrile's alleged ambush before such an ambush was set to happen.
 Mijares was later selected by Marcos as the presidential reporter for the Philippines Daily Express following its reopening after martial law was declared.

 When Marcos established the Media Advisory Council in 1973, its ex-officio position of chairman was to be filled by the president of the National Press Club.
 He later told Mijares to run for the position, which he later won as he had no opponents.

 Defection and disappearance

 Midway through the martial law period, Mijares became disgusted with the Marcos regime.
 In an interview with the Reno Gazette-Journal, he stated that he "felt guilty allowing all Marcos' friends to take over for nothing."

 On October 23, 1974, Mijares fled the Philippines for the United States.
-He then issued a defection statement in the United States on February 5, 1975, and began living in San Francisco, California.
+He issued a defection statement in the United States on February 5, 1975, and began living in San Francisco, California.